 Reality to me is an enormous universe (scenic and/or architectural) in which both figurative and abstract elements are entangled in a dance, a rhythm, a game.

 One of the elements that I am currently concerned with while drawing, is how I can display the space in a drawing in such a way, that you are tossed a curveball.
+By looking at something a certain way, and to reinforce that in an image, reality gains something alienating.

 The use of light and shadow determines the spaciousness or the flatness of the drawing.